 The concept of sitting amongst interminable traffic is so widespread and familiar as to make regular clichés seem like fresh air in Beijing.
 How we respond can make the difference between being impatient and forlorn for the entire day or at peace and productive in light of what cannot be changed.

 Do we curse or listen to an audiobook?
-Do we throw up a thin body part in a form of gesticular cancer or do we put on a foreign language-learning CD?
-Do we feel stress to the point of needing a heart stent or do we call ahead and let them know that we’ll be late?
+Do we throw up a thin body part in a form of gesticular cancer or do we put on a foreign-language-learning CD?
+Do we feel stress to the point of needing a heart stent or do we call ahead and let our destination people know that we’ll be late?

 As with most negative circumstances, how we deal with the inevitable daily pitchforks inherent within automobile transportation reveals much about us.
-In addition to the above options, perhaps we’ll take that unanticipated extra half hour forced to lick the pavement and call a parent, a sibling, a friend in need.
+In addition to the above options, perhaps we’ll use that unanticipated extra half hour being forced to lick the pavement by calling a parent, a sibling, a friend in need.
 Perhaps we’ll take some quiet time—away from distractions as plentiful as they are unproductive—to carefully think about a child’s needs, a pending surgery, a particular career challenge.

-Whether trolling the Northeast Corridor on I-95 as one of countless hot, packed French fries or stuck in a construction backup on the most local of roads, why lose limb, or worse, life?
+Whether trolling the Northeast Corridor on I-95 like one of countless steaming and packed French fries, or stuck in a construction backup on the most local of roads, why lose limb or life?
 Why not take a pedal-step back and go the productive, peaceful route?
-Why lose limb, or worse, life?

 Wait loss then becomes minimal.